Access the Kubernetes web dashboard in Azure Kubernetes Service (AKS)

 You can now access the Kubernetes dashboard in your RBAC-enabled cluster.
 To start the Kubernetes dashboard, use the az aks browse command as detailed in the previous step.

-In the Kubernetes dashboard, click the Create button in the upper right window.
-Give the deployment the name
+- Select the Create button in the upper right window.

-When ready, click Deploy to create the deployment.
+- When ready, select Deploy to create the app.

 Edit the application

-For more information about the Kubernetes dashboard, see the Kubernetes documentation.
+For more information about the Kubernetes dashboard, see the Kubernetes Web UI Dashboard.